Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Kilonova Inference using GW190425

 \section{Kilonova Inference using GW190425}

 GW190425 was a highly significant ($p_{\rm astro} \sim 0.999$; \citealt{LVCGW190425}) GW event that was followed up by ZTF \citep{ZTF_GW190425} with an overall sky coverage of $\sim 32\%$ of the total skymap.
 Inferences on the component masses of the detected binary show it to be consistent with a BNS, although the possibility of either or both components being BHs cannot be ruled out from GW data alone.
 Here, we present results using the Bayesian framework \nimbus \, described here with upper limits from the ZTF follow-up of GW190425 to derive posterior constraints on KN parameters of the model light curve for BNS mergers.
 We note that unlike the band-specific linear evolution shown in Eq.~\ref{eq:linear_evol} we adopt a single ``average-band'' linear model with parameters ($M_{0},\alpha$) for our analyses presented here.
+This ''average-band'' model effectively assumes the same color evolution in all bands, allowing us to use ZTF observations in all filters for our analysis.
+This simplified model is conducive for testing the \nimbus\ framework as it significantly reduces the model parameter-space (since kilonova models predict a wide diversity in expected color evolution).
 For example, using this linear model fit, GW170817 has $M_{0}=-16.6$\,mag and $\alpha=1$\,mag day$^{-1}$ \citep{kasliwal2020kilonova}.
 Our analyses rely on two different prior distribution choices for ($M_{0},\alpha$) -- (i) uniform or agnostic priors (explained in Sec. \ref{uniform-prior}) and (ii) astrophysical priors motivated from theory and numerical modeling (explained in Sec. \ref{astro-prior}).
-We limit our analyses to use follow-up data up to 3 days from the trigger time (see the discussion in Sec.~\ref{discussion} for the reasoning behind this choice).
+We limit our analyses to use follow-up data up to 3 days from the trigger time since realistic models predict that most kilonovae will fade beyond the median ZTF limiting magnitude of 21\,m$_{\rm AB}$ (for this event) within 72\,hours after trigger time (see Sec.~\ref{discussion}).